 While popular dining spots like Albert’s Restaurant offer delicious dining, bringing your own food allows you to eat what you want.
 It also saves time by avoiding waiting in line or for food preparation.

 Like a lot of theme parks, the food can be pricey.
-Many Zoo guests bring in lunch but then splurge on snacks like a soft serve cone at Hua Mei cafe (a personal favorite of mine).
+Many Zoo guests bring in lunch but then splurge on snacks like a soft-serve cone at Hua Mei Café (a personal favorite of mine).

 You can also feel free to eat your own food at any of the picnic tables in front of the dining establishments.

 Although a picnic lunch is welcome, certain items are prohibited.
-For example, you can not bring glass containers or straws.
+For example, you cannot bring glass containers or straws.
 Paper straws and their wrappers pose a risk to the animals if accidentally ingested.

 Small Coolers and Containers